coolinmc6/analytics/Mastering-Retention.md

 - Improving your current user retention is critical to sustaining a business.
 If your retention curve doesn't flatten out at some point, it will become impossible to sustain true growth.
 - Nir Eyal's 5% Rule and Habit Testing
 - These are the steps to Habit Testing:
-	+ Identify - find habitual usesr
+	+ Identify - find habitual users
 	+ Codify - understand what these users have in common
 	+ Modify - adapt user flow based on these learnings
 - The 5% Rule means that if at least 5% of your users aren't coming back to your site, or it isn't habitual, you need to rethink your value proposition